 Metronidazole is an imidazole antibiotic that is used in the treatment of many protozoal and bacterial infections.
-It is available in various forms and strengths, including tablets, suspensions, solutions for injections, suppositories and topical creams and gels.
+It is available on prescription in various forms and strengths, including tablets, suspensions, solutions for injections, suppositories and topical creams and gels.

 How does metronidazole work?

 Metronidazole is an antiprotozoal and anaerobic antibacterial agent.
 When administered systemically via oral tablets or injection, metronidazole works by inhibiting bacterial DNA synthesis hence preventing the replication of bacteria.
 However the mechanisms by which topical metronidazole works in reducing inflammatory lesions of rosacea are unknown.
 Possible mechanisms of action include antibacterial and/or anti-inflammatory effects.

 Topical metronidazole is indicated for the treatment of inflammatory papules, pustules and erythema of rosacea.
 It should be applied twice daily, morning and evening, to the affected area after washing with a mild cleanser and patting dry.
 The average period of treatment is 3-4 months, although some improvement should be noticeable after 3 weeks of continued therapy.
 If significant improvement is seen after 3-4 months, your doctor may prescribe a further 3-4 months therapy.
 Treatment should be stopped if no clear clinical improvement is evident after the first 3-4 months.

 Precautions when prescribed topical metronidazole